sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 +----------------------------------+---------------------------------------------+

-It’s worth noting that these are *exactly* the same statistical hypotheses that we formed when we ran a one-way ANOVA on these data back in chapter :doc:`Comparing several means (one-way ANOVA) <../Ch13/Ch13_ANOVA>`.
+It’s worth noting that these are *exactly* the same statistical hypotheses that we formed when we ran a one-way ANOVA on these data back in :doc:`the previous chapter <../Ch13/Ch13_ANOVA>`.
 Back then, I used the notation µ\ :sub:`P` to refer to the mean mood gain for the placebo group, with µ\ :sub:`A` and µ\ :sub:`J` corresponding to the group means for the two drugs, and the null hypothesis was µ\ :sub:`P` = µ\ :sub:`A` = µ\ :sub:`J`.
 So